Five Tips For Good Health & Dental Hygiene For Seniors

 - Floss once a day.
 Plaque build-up can lead to tooth decay, tooth loss, and gum disease, it is important not to forget the areas between your teeth and to floss daily.

 - Rinse with a non-alcoholic mouthwash.
 Many seniors experience a dryness of the mouth or increased sensitivity in their teeth.
 Using a non-alcoholic mouthwash helps to reduce dryness and sensitivity.

 - Keep your mouth hydrated.
 If you are taking medication that causes oral dryness, it’s important to maintain oral hydration.
 Be sure to drink lots of water, or, for quick relief, chew sugar-free gum

 - Visit your dentist twice a year for oral exams and cleanings.
 Your dentist can spot any issues in your mouth and can help prevent further wearing of your teeth.
 Regular cleanings can aid in reducing plaque and increasing oral and overall health.

-To schedule a dental cleaning or learn about cosmetic and implant dentistry, contact the office of Dr. Rodney Raanan today.
+To schedule a dental cleaning or learn about cosmetic and implant dentistry, contact the office of Dr. Rifkin & Raanan today.